ysyk2021/the-power-of-gratitude-in-the-workplace-cultivating-an-attitude-of-gratitude-for-a-more-positive/src/chapter-4-1.md

-Practicing Gratitude at Work - Developing Strategies for Practicing Gratitude at Work
+Developing Strategies for Practicing Gratitude at Work
 ================================================================================================

 Practicing gratitude in the workplace is an effective way to cultivate a more positive and supportive work environment.
 By focusing on the positive aspects of our work and expressing appreciation for the contributions of others, individuals can improve their own well-being as well as that of their colleagues.
 In this chapter, we'll explore some effective strategies for practicing gratitude at work.